danieldafoe/blog/posts/naming-skip-links.md

 ## Recommendation

-I believe "Skip to main content" is the most understandable and the clearest call to action.
+"Skip to main content" is the most understandable and the clearest call to action.

 If you're in a position where you can implement a skip link but can't choose the content yourself (because you're an engineer and not a copywriter), having a skip link is far better than not having one.